 I love artichoke and spinach dip.
 But most recipes I have found contain at least 15 lbs. of cream cheese and 5 gallons of mayonnaise.
 Such ingredients will almost always guarantee a heavenly experience.
-I, on the other hand, like to save some of my appetizer calories for dessert.
+I like to save some of my appetizer calories for dessert.

 So when Stacey from Stacey Snacks posted this Artichoke Spinach Dip recipe in early November, I was instantly inspired to try it.
 Since I’m not a fan of frozen or canned spinach, I knew this was a perfect opportunity to expand on a good thing.

 Five variations and a road test on Thanksgiving later, I have stumbled upon pure culinary bliss.
 The sharp white cheddar blends well with the spinach and artichoke to give the dip a hearty texture.
 The red pepper flakes adds a wonderful undertone of heat and the bread crumbs bring just the right amount of crunch to every bite.

 - 6 – 9 oz. fresh spinach, chopped

 - 1 (14 oz.) can artichoke hearts, drained and chopped

 - ½ tsp. red pepper flakes